neovim/deps/src/treesitter/docs/src/creating-parsers/5-writing-tests.md

 The following attributes are available:

-* `:skip` — This attribute will skip the test when running `tree-sitter test`.
-  This is useful when you want to temporarily disable running a test without deleting it.
+* `:cst` - This attribute specifies that the expected output should be in the form of a CST instead of the normal S-expression.
+This
+CST matches the format given by `parse --cst`.
 * `:error` — This attribute will assert that the parse tree contains an error.
 It's useful to just validate that a certain input is invalid without displaying the whole parse tree, as such you should omit the parse tree below the `---` line.
-* `:fail-fast` — This attribute will stop the testing additional tests if the test marked with this attribute fails.
+* `:fail-fast` — This attribute will stop the testing of additional cases if the test marked with this attribute fails.
 * `:language(LANG)` — This attribute will run the tests using the parser for the specified language.
 This is useful for multi-parser repos, such as XML and DTD, or Typescript and TSX.
 The default parser used will always be the first entry in the `grammars` field in the `tree-sitter.json` config file, so having a way to pick a second or even third parser is useful.
 * `:platform(PLATFORM)` — This attribute specifies the platform on which the test should run.
 It is useful to test platform-specific behavior (e.g. Windows newlines are different from Unix).
 This attribute must match up with Rust's [`std::env::consts::OS`][constants].
+* `:skip` — This attribute will skip the test when running `tree-sitter test`.
+This is useful when you want to temporarily disable running a test without deleting it.

 Examples using attributes: